OPS-E2E-PPE/VBA-Docs/api/Outlook.PostItem.Send.md

 ---
-title: PostItem.Send Event (Outlook) ms.prod: outlook
+title: PostItem.Send event (Outlook)
 api_name:
 - Outlook.PostItem.Send
 ms.assetid: d0ff5a1c-6f15-c780-e98c-749e8e8dca77
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PostItem.Send Event (Outlook)
+# PostItem.Send event (Outlook)

 Occurs when the user selects the **Send** action for an item (which is an instance of the parent object).

 ## Syntax

 _expression_. `Send`( `_Cancel_` )

-_expression_ A variable that represents a [PostItem](./Outlook.PostItem.md) object.
+_expression_ A variable that represents a [PostItem](Outlook.PostItem.md) object.

 ## Parameters